4apik/My_stuff/crashcourse/README.md

 Projects from PythonCrashCourse with some of the homeworks.

-Web  development is not finished.
+Web  development is too big to upload and was not finished anyway.